yamini-nlp/yamini-nlp/README.md

 ## 👋 About Me

-AI Engineer focused on **LLMs, system reliability, and full-stack AI products**.
+AI/ML Engineer focused on **LLMs, system reliability, and full-stack AI products**.

 > Not just what AI can do — but whether it can be trusted.